-The technological changes in the past decade has resulted in an advanced approach for executing cybercrimes.
+The technological changes in the past decade have resulted in an advanced approach for executing cybercrimes.
 Cybercriminals have adopted better strategies for targeting companies and using advanced techniques to launch attacks.

 Recently a lot of attacks are planned and achieved using artificial intelligence.
 They are smarter and have more destructive capabilities.
-An increased reliance on data processing and storage has also led to a rise in cyberattacks.
+Increased reliance on data processing and storage has also led to a rise in cyberattacks.

-Over 2.5 quintillion (1 with eighteen zeros) bytes of data are created every other day, and since data is valuable to cybercriminals, thousands of cyberattacks are attempted daily.
-Such statistics are a clear indication that a strong cybersecurity posture is critical.
+Over 2.5 quintillion (1 with eighteen zeros) bytes of data are created every other day,, and since data is valuable to cybercriminals, thousands of cyberattacks attempts occur daily.
+Such statistics are a clear indication that a healthy cybersecurity posture is critical.

 A primary purpose of cyber-attacks is to cause harm to the victim.
-This is through gaining unauthorized system access to steal data, locking out system users, installing malware for remote monitoring, among others.
+Attackers gain unauthorized system access to steal data, locking out system users, installing malware for remote monitoring, among others.

 144 universities targeted by cyberattacks

 Different types of cyberattacks targeted 144 universities based in the United States in 2018.
-The responsible group had been executing the attacks for three years before it was indicted.
-During the attacks, data exceeding 31 terabytes was stolen.
-This included intellectual property whose worth amounted to more than $3 billion.
+The responsible group had been executing the attacks for three years before caught.
+During the attacks, the group stole data exceeding 31 terabytes.
+This theft included intellectual property whose worth amounted to more than $3 billion.

 Exactis breached compromising data for 340 million users

-Exactis was hit by a largescale attack where the attackers were able to compromise data owned by 340 million clients.
+Exactis suffered a largescale attack where the attackers were able to compromise data owned by 340 million clients.
 The company offers services for compiling as well as aggregating premium data.
 It has access to at least 3.5 billion personal data making it a prime target.

 Yahoo and Gmail’s authentication security hacked

 Yahoo and Gmail are the world’s largest service providers.
 The companies have implemented a lot of security measures to protect users’ accounts.
-This includes the multi-factor authentication technique where a user has to provide the correct username and password and then provide additional information such as verification code.
+These measures include the multi-factor authentication technique where a user has to provide the correct username and password and then provide additional information such as verification code.

-Despite this, the companies were hacked through spear phishing techniques.
+Despite this, the companies fell victim through spear phishing techniques.
 The targets, most being senior U.S. government officials, were tricked into inputting personal details that were accessible by the hackers who then proceeded to login to the victims’ accounts.
-Although Gmail and Yahoo didn’t suffer any loses, their reputations were severely harmed.
+Although Gmail and Yahoo didn’t suffer any loses, their reputations suffered severely.

 150 million Under Armor user accounts breached